yukai-w/BitBot/README.md

 ## Team

-* [Rogelio E. Cardona-Rivera](https://twitter.com/recardona), Ph.D.
+* [Rogelio E. Cardona-Rivera](http://twitter.com/recardona), Ph.D.
 Student in AI in Games.
 * [José D. Vélez](http://twitter.com/danivive), Pixel artist.
 Songwriter.
 Comicbook nerd.
 * [Ian Coleman](http://twitter.com/iancoleman), M.S.
 Student and Professional Web Developer.

 ## Live

-[Click here](http://recardona.github.io/game-off-2013) for a live version of the game.
+[Click here](http://recardona.github.io/game-off-2013) for a live version of the game (if not more than 10 minutes have passed since the last commit, wait for the latest version).